eoap/inference-eoap/docs/cwl-workflow/stage-and-cog.md

 Use `cwltool` to run the _stage-and-cog.cwl_ CWL Workflow with a Sentinel-2 Level-1C acquisition reference

-The CWL Workflow is shown below and the lines highlighted chain the water bodies detection step:
+The CWL Workflow is shown below and the lines highlighted chain the `stage-in` and `conversion` to COG steps:

 ```yaml linenums="1" title="stage-and-cog.cwl"
 --8<--